Harley + Rose

-"Harley + Rose" is a song by Australian blues and rock band The Black Sorrows.
-It was released in July 1990 as the first single from their sixth studio album Harley and Rose.
-It peaked at 24 on the ARIA Charts in September 1990.

-At the ARIA Music Awards of 1991, the song was nominated for ARIA Award for Song of the Year, losing to "Burn for You" by John Farnham.
+"Harley + Rose" is a song by Australian blues and rock band the Black Sorrows.
+It was released on 16 July 1990 as the first single from their sixth studio album, Harley and Rose.
+It peaked at 24 on the Australian ARIA Singles Chart in September 1990.
+At the ARIA Music Awards of 1991, the song was nominated for Song of the Year, losing to "Burn for You" by John Farnham.
 At the APRA Music Awards of 1991, "Harley + Rose" won Country Song of the Year.